 Panax ginseng is mainly considered a Chi (Qi) tonic but also works on all "three treasures", indirectly supporting both Jing and Shen.
 Chi tonics work to build sexual energy, creative drive and physical strength.
 They are fortifying to the respiratory, digestive and immune systems.
 Working directly through the lung and spleen organ systems, they also indirectly help to tonify the kidneys and strengthen surface energy or "Wei Qi", closely associated with the body's immune defense.
 The higher the grade of ginseng the higher amount of Shen ("spirit") is believed to be contained within the root.

 Ginseng is native to China and has a deep seated history among Taoist longevity masters who were proposed to have lived healthy and youthful lives well over the age of 100.
 One of the greatest legacies told throughout Asia is the story of Li Ching-Yuen, tonic herbalist and Taoist master.
-As the legend depicts Li Ching-Yuen was said to have lived to the age of 252 consuming large doses of tonic brews and tinctures consisting of ginseng, fo ti root, gotu kola, reishi and goji berries.
+As the legend depicts Li Ching-Yuen was said to have lived to the age of 252 consuming large doses of tonic brews and tinctures consisting of ginseng, he shou wu, reishi, gotu kola and goji.

 was actually published in the 1933 edition of the Guinness Book of